Kihumba/private-/Phase-B/Curriculum/09 - Growth Mindset/README.md

 **Skill Description**
 ----------
 Aspiring Andelans recognize that skill deficits they have are not a limitation but an opportunity for growth.
-They demonstrates an eagerness and willingness to leverage on the resources around them in order to develop  holistically as a developer to take on tasks.
+They demonstrate an eagerness and willingness to leverage on the resources around them in order to develop holistically as a developer to take on tasks.

 **Output**